-- 1. Implement the autocorrelation of equations 5 and 6 in Matlab and compare the results for different signals to the Matlab function xcorr().
+- 1. Create a new file and implement the autocorrelation of equations 5 and 6 as Matlab functions and compare the results for different signals to the Matlab function xcorr().
 If the results differ, find an explanation for the difference. - 2.
 Open f0_estimate.m in the Matlab editor. - 3.
 Implement a first version of the F_0 -estimator based on the comments in f0_estimate.m. - 4.
 Compare the results using the APLab_pitch GUI to the results of the reference F_0 estimator. - 5.
 Implement a refinement to reduce octave errors and jumps. - 6.
 Compare the results using the APLab_pitch GUI to the results of the reference F_0 estimator. - 7.
 Explain your solution.